Ethan Allen Interiors (NYSE:ETD) Given Market Perform Rating at Telsey Advisory Group

-Telsey Advisory Group reaffirmed their market perform rating on shares of Ethan Allen Interiors (NYSE:ETD – Free Report) in a research report sent to investors on Friday, Benzinga reports.
-They currently have a $30.00 price target on the stock.
+Telsey Advisory Group reaffirmed their market perform rating on shares of Ethan Allen Interiors (NYSE:ETD – Free Report) in a report published on Thursday morning, Benzinga reports.
+The brokerage currently has a $30.00 price objective on the stock.
+Telsey Advisory Group also issued estimates for Ethan Allen Interiors’ Q1 2025 earnings at $0.59 EPS, Q2 2025 earnings at $0.65 EPS, Q4 2025 earnings at $0.70 EPS and FY2026 earnings at $2.70 EPS.

-Ethan Allen Interiors (NYSE:ETD – Get Free Report) last issued its quarterly earnings data on Wednesday, January 24th.
-The company reported $0.67 earnings per share for the quarter, missing the consensus estimate of $0.76 by ($0.09).
-Ethan Allen Interiors had a return on equity of 17.19% and a net margin of 11.37%.
-The company had revenue of $167.28 million for the quarter, compared to the consensus estimate of $179.20 million.
-During the same period in the previous year, the firm earned $1.10 earnings per share.
-The company’s revenue was down 17.7% compared to the same quarter last year.
-On average, research analysts forecast that Ethan Allen Interiors will post 2.7 earnings per share for the current year.
+Ethan Allen Interiors (NYSE:ETD – Get Free Report) last posted its quarterly earnings data on Wednesday, April 24th.
+The company reported $0.48 EPS for the quarter, missing analysts’ consensus estimates of $0.66 by ($0.18).
+The company had revenue of $146.42 million for the quarter, compared to analyst estimates of $168.15 million.
+Ethan Allen Interiors had a net margin of 10.63% and a return on equity of 14.99%.
+The company’s revenue was down 21.4% compared to the same quarter last year.
+During the same period in the prior year, the company earned $0.86 EPS.
+As a group, sell-side analysts anticipate that Ethan Allen Interiors will post 2.7 earnings per share for the current year.

 Institutional Investors Weigh In On Ethan Allen Interiors